CodingWithDavid/BootstrapDarkMode/README.md

 # Bootstrap Dark Theme Switcher

-This code is to show how to implement a switcher for Dark Mode in Bootstrap 5.3 using the new data-bs-them attribute.
-It also covers using the browsser default dark mode setting and dynamically switching modes if the browser setting change.
+This code is to show how to implement a switcher for Dark Mode in Bootstrap 5.3 using the new data-bs-theme attribute.
+It also covers using the browser default dark mode setting and dynamically switching modes if the browser setting changes.

 by [David Gallivan](http://twitter.com/CodingwithDavid)